supathdhitalGEO/FIMserv/README.md

             ├── vizualization.py (In the Local jupyter notebook, it can be used to vizualize the user defined any inundation file interactively.)
 └── tests/(includes test cases for each functionality)
 ```
-**Following is the whole structure of the framework consisting its applications and connection between different functionalities.** The right one one i.e, **b)** is the directory structure once you use this package (for eg. after using this code by following [docs/code_usage.ipynb](./docs/code_usage.ipynb)) to download and process one or multiple hucs.
+**The structure of the framework consisting its applications and connection between different functionalities.** The right figure, **b)**, is the directory structure used in this package (for e.g. after using this code by following [docs/code_usage.ipynb](./docs/code_usage.ipynb)) to download and process one or multiple hucs.

 <img src="https://github.com/supathdhitalGEO/fimserve/blob/main/images/flowchart.jpg"/>

-<em>Figure: Flow chart of the framework a) complete workflow demonstrating how framework is designed b) the directory structure on user end when user run code.</em>
+<em>Figure: Flow chart of the framework (a) complete workflow demonstrating how the framework is designed, and (b) the directory structure on the user's end after runing the code.</em>
 ### **Usage**
 <hr style="border: 1px solid black; margin: 0;">

-Although it is not mandatory but
+Although not mandatory,
-**We strongly recommend users to create a virtual environment and install this package on that virtual environment to avoid the conflict between system dependencies and package dependencies.**
+**we strongly recommend users create a virtual environment and install this package on that virtual environment to avoid the conflict between system dependencies and package dependencies.**
 ```bash
 #creating a virtual environment using conda
 conda create --name fimserve python==3.10